Laplink PCmover

-Laplink PCmover is PC migration software developed by Laplink Software.
+Laplink PCmover is a PC migration software developed by Laplink Software.
 Introduced in 2005, as the successor to Laplink, PCmover comes in a variety of versions that provide the ability to move or restore all selected files, folders, settings, user profiles and programs from an old PC to a new one, an old operating system to a new one, or an old hard drive to a new one.
 Microsoft has partnered with Laplink on multiple occasions and recommends PCmover for automatically moving programs, files and profile setting to new Windows 10 PCs.

+Please note that several of the versions below do not provide the ability to transfer programs or user configurations.
+Most of the PCmover products have limits on the number of computers that can have their contents transferred.

 Versions

 PCmover Enterprise

 PCmover Enterprise transfers installed applications, settings, data and user accounts.
 PCmover Enterprise automates the migration process for in-place upgrades, PC refreshes and break-fix recovery scenarios.
 Enterprise can utilize policy files for controlling company-wide migrations.
 The product has been used by large enterprises to support over 100,000 migrations, for example, from Windows 7 to Windows 10.